The UAE sky witnesses showers of “Leoned” meteors

-Chairman of the Board of Directors of the Emirates Astronomical Society, and member of the Arab Union for Astronomical and Space Sciences, Ibrahim Al Jarwan, said that during the period between 14 and 21 of this November, the skies of the Emirates will witness meteor showers called “Leonid meteor showers.”
+Chairman of the Board of Directors of the Emirates Astronomical Society, and member of the Arab Union for Astronomy and Space Sciences, Ibrahim Al Jarwan, said that between November 14 and 21, the skies of the Emirates will witness meteor showers called “Leonid meteor showers.”

-Al-Jarwan said, “The Leonid meteor shower is one of the most common meteor showers that astronomers and amateurs are keen to follow during this time of the year.”
+He added, “The Leonid meteor shower is one of the most important meteor showers that astronomers and amateurs are keen to follow during this time of the year.”

 He pointed out that the Leonid meteor shower is linked to the remnants of comet Tempel Tuttle, whose path the Earth crosses during that period.
-On normal days, with clear, dark skies and far from lights, about five meteors per hour can be seen on average.
+On normal days with clear skies away from lights, about five meteors per hour can be seen on average.

-Al-Jarwan stated that meteors in general are small cosmic objects, their size often does not exceed the size of a chickpea seed, or dust grains that enter the Earth’s atmosphere, melt and glow as a result of their contact with it, at an altitude of approximately 120 kilometers above sea level, and as a result we see this glow in the form of a line.
-A light that moves quickly in the sky for seconds.

-He pointed out that sometimes the Earth, during its annual cycle around the sun, crosses the path of a comet that leaves a lot of debris along its path.
-These small cosmic debris are attracted by the Earth, which causes an increase in the number of meteors seen or an increase in the density of falling meteors.

 Follow our latest local and sports news and the latest political and economic developments via Google news